tobinata/api-documentation/README.md

     /api/v1/users?_id=000000000000000000000000

 Examples of what kind of data you can expect are in the [ExampleData](https://github.com/WhetstoneEducation/API/blob/master/ExampleData/) folder.
-We've also got [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) to get you started.
-We've provided a cross-platform Node.js script, a Windows PowerShell script, and a bash script that should run on Mac and Linux.
-If you have an example script in another language, please make a pull request or get in touch.
-The more examples we have, the better.
+We also have [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) to get you started.
+We have provided a cross-platform Node.js script, a Windows PowerShell script, and a bash script that should run on Mac and Linux.
+If you have an example script in another language, please make a pull request.
+The more examples we have, the more useful this API will be.
+And if you develop any cool tools using this API, please consider open-sourcing it so other schools can benefit.